 This course covers the operation and maintenance of consumer products in the agriculture industry.
 Topics to be covered include lawnmowers, lawn sweepers, lawn conditioning equipment, snow blowers, leaf blowers, tillers, weed eaters, and chain saws.
 Emphasis will be given to safety, operation, maintenance, and repair.
 (1.2)

 AG 275 Field Machinery Operations I

-3 cr. hrs.; 2 lecture hours; 2 lab hours per week.
 Introduces the student to harvesting, tillage, and planting operations.
 Emphasis will be placed on theory, operation, maintenance and adjustment of the machines.
 (1.2)

 AG 276 Field Machinery Operations II